What Is Bitcoin and What Is a Cryptocurrency or Digital Currency

-There are many other cryptocurrencies besides Bitcoin (BTC); in fact, there are well over one thousand cryptocurrencies.
+There are many other cryptocurrencies besides Bitcoin (BTC); in fact, there are well over 1,000 cryptocurrencies.
 Most are inconsequential; however, there are some major competitors, including two that are offshoots called Bitcoin Cash (BCH) and Bitcoin Gold (BTG).
 Litecoin (LTC) is a major competitor.
 It is nicknamed “Bitcoin Silver,” since it was one of the first cryptocurrencies to follow Bitcoin and is designed to have one quarter of the number maximum coins.
 Two other major competitors are Ethereum (ETH) and Ripple (XRP).
 Ethereum is an effort to use the blockchain model to decentralize computing, so that all sorts of computer functions are performed safely by thousands of computers around the world that are part of the Ethereum infrastructure.
 Ripple is building an extremely fast currency exchange system to trade cryptocurrencies around the world among individuals, businesses and major financial institutions.

 How Bitcoin Is Traded and Purchased

 Bitcoin is traded on a wide variety of exchanges throughout the world.
 There is no central trading exchange.
 As a result, prices for Bitcoin can vary from exchange to exchange, but they generally trade in tandem and within a similar range of prices.